European-made trampolines

 Custom trampolines, parts, or any special requests – we take care of it!

-Etan Premium trampoline springs – Made in the Netherlands
+Etan Premium Springs – 100% Made in the Netherlands

-Trampoline springs connect the trampoline frame to the trampoline jumping mat and are responsible for rebounding your jump.
-The length, thickness, and tension of the spring determine how high and comfortably you can jump.
-Weak or rusty springs can lead to:
+Springs connect the frame to the jumping mat and ensure that your jump rebounds correctly.
+The length, thickness, and tension of the spring determine height, comfort, and stability.
+Weak or rusty springs can cause:

 • Uneven jumps